Every True Horror Buff Should Watch These 11 Foreign Horror Films | The Mary Sue

 Country: France

 Depriving yourself of the experience of watching this film would be a mistake.
-Revenge (2017) is a fantastic depiction of survival and reclaiming power.
-The film focuses on Jen (Matilda Lutz)’s quest of revenge after being raped and almost killed.
+Revenge is a fantastic depiction of survival and reclaiming power.
+The film focuses on Jen (Matilda Lutz)’s quest for revenge after she is raped and left for dead by three men.
 There’s a lot of ultraviolence, bright colors, and badass moments on Jen’s part throughout the film.
-She survives horrific ordeals and manages to take back power by exacting violence on those who wronged her.
-This isn’t a story that’s new, but the way it’s told certainly is.
-With a woman as a director and writer of the film, there’s an added dimension.
-Anybody can be a survivor of sexual violence; gender identity doesn’t matter.
-But rape and revenge films don’t always land because of the sexualization of the violence.
-Matilda Lutz’ performance is phenomenal and the direction very powerful.
+She survives horrific ordeals and manages to take back her power by exacting violence on those who wronged her.
+This isn’t a story that’s new, but the way it’s told—by female filmmaker Coralie Fargeat—certainly is.
+Anybody can be a survivor of sexual violence; gender doesn’t matter.
+But rape and revenge films don’t always land because the violence is typically sexualized.
+Matilda Lutz’s performance is phenomenal and the direction is very powerful.

 More films to consider: